Stock Recommendations for Individual Investors: A Temporal Graph Network Approach with Mean-Variance Efficient Sampling: Preliminaries

 \section{Preliminaries}

-\textbf{Problem Definition} Let us define the task associated with stock recommendations.
+\textbf{Problem Definition:} Let us define the task associated with stock recommendations.
 We denote the set of users as $U = \{u_1, u_2, ... u_{|U|}\}$, the set of items (stocks) as $V = \{v_1, v_2,...,v_{|V|}\}$, and the set of time points as $T = \{t_1, t_2, ... t_{|T|}\}$.
 Then, a user-item interaction can be represented as $y_{u,v}^t$.
 If user $u$ purchases the item $v$ at time $t$, then $y_{u,v}^t=1$; otherwise $y_{u,v}^t=0$.
 Our primary goal is to predict the value of $y^{t}_{u,v}$.
 Ultimately, for each user and time, the model aims to recommend the top-k items, leading to a personalized and time-sensitive set of stock recommendations that can improve the portfolio's investment performance.

-\textbf{Continuous Time Dynamic Graph} We construct a dynamic graph with user-item interactions, changing its structure over time.
-We define our continuous-time bipartite graph as $\mathcal{G}(T)=(\mathcal{V}, \mathcal{E}_T)$, where $\mathcal{V}$ is the set of user and item nodes and $\mathcal{E}_T$ denotes the temporal set of edges.
-Each edge in $\mathcal{E}_T$ is characterized by a tuple $e=(u,v,t, \mathbf{e}_{uv})$, consisting of a user node $u$, an item node $i$, a timestamp $t$, and an edge feature $\mathbf{e}_{uv}$.
+\textbf{Continuous Time Dynamic Graph:} We construct a dynamic graph with user-item interactions, changing its structure over time.
+We define our continuous-time bipartite graph as $\mathcal{G}(T) = (\mathcal{V}, \mathcal{E}_T)$.
+Here, $\mathcal{V}$ represents the set of user and item nodes. $\mathcal{E}_T$ denotes the temporal set of edges.
+Each edge in $\mathcal{E}_T$ is characterized by a tuple $e = (u, v, t, \mathbf{e}_{uv})$, consisting of a user node $u$, an item node $v$, a timestamp $t$, and an edge feature $\mathbf{e}_{uv}$.
 If a user interacts with the same item multiple times, each interaction is represented as a distinct edge in the graph.
 This approach enables the construction of a dynamic graph that accurately captures the evolving relationships between nodes over time.